DatawalletInvestment/BitcoinFinance-BTF-Network-mining/README.md

 # BitcoinFinance-BTF-Network-mining
 Bitcoin Finance forked chain mining
 # Solo Mining BitcoinFinance-BTF Tutorial
-This tutorial provides instructions for setting up a Litecoin Node and a mining pool.
+This tutorial provides instructions for setting up a BitcoinFinance BTF Network Node and a mining pool.
 For this tutorial, I used an bitcoin finance node for guide.

 :donate: BitcoinFinance BTF address: 1EaEtsRk4sHs1sD1FJhj5AybcdKjmsCcCf